 The Union Electric Company was granted a franchise on May 19, 1900 to erect poles and wires for electric lights in Hillsdale due to a proposal by Genest M. Ottignon.
-In February 1901, the Bergen County Gas & Electric Co., an outgrowth of the former company, was granted a franchise to lay gas mains and erect electric lights in the town.
-Both companies were later absorbed by the present Public Service Gas and Electric Co.
+In February 1901, the Bergen County Gas & Electric Company, an outgrowth of the former company, was granted a franchise to lay gas mains and erect electric lights in the town.
+Both companies were later absorbed by the present Public Service Gas and Electric Company.

-In 1902 the sum of \$200 was voted by the town "for the electric lighting of public streets, to replace oil lamps, 32 candlepower lights to be placed on various streets in the township."
+In 1902 the sum of \$2000 was voted by the town "for the electric lightning of public streets, to replace oil lamps, 32 candlepower lights to be placed on various streets in the township."

-A franchise was granted the N.Y. and N.J.
-Telephone Co. on May 7, 1900 to erect poles and string telephone wires in the town.
+A franchise was granted for the NY and NJ Telephone Co. on May 7, 1900 to erect poles and string telephone wires in the town.
 The first telephone was installed in the home of Thomas C. Demarest on Broadway supervised by Edmund L. Greenin, a local township committeeman.
-The telephone company later became the present-day N.J.
-Bell Telephone Co.
+The telephone company later became the present-day NJ Bell Telephone Company.